 - a.
-Chief Justice Coats entered an amended Order on June15, 2020, which gives further discretion to the chief judge to slowly and incrementally expand court operations beyond essential matters described in 2.g. below.
-Meetings continue in county and district court regarding slow and incremental expansion of court operations and this Order may be modified at any time concerning those anticipated expansions. - b.
 Judicial officers shall continue to conduct proceedings via remote technology wherever possible.
 Remote technology continues to be the recommended and preferred means of conducting proceedings.
-Judicial officers, in their discretion and as judicial resources allow, may continue to conduct proceedings in all docket types, by remote means only, through July 31, 2020.
-No judicial officer is required by this Order to hold any in-person proceedings. - c.
-A proceeding shall be conducted by remote means through using telephone, video, WebEx, Conference NOW, or any combination thereof, as determined to be appropriate by the judicial officer. - d.
-In is anticipated that judicial officers, in their discretion, may determine that an inperson hearing is required that is not related to a public safety matter as described below in 2.g.
+Judicial officers, in their discretion and as judicial resources allow, may continue to conduct proceedings in all docket types, by remote means only, through October 2, 2020.
+No judicial officer is required by this Order to hold any in-person proceedings.
+It is anticipated that courts in the 17th JD will continue to operate with primarily virtual dockets through at least the remainder of 2020. - b.
+A proceeding shall be conducted by remote means through using telephone, video, WebEx, Conference NOW, or any combination thereof, as determined to be appropriate by the judicial officer. - c.
+In is anticipated that judicial officers, in their discretion, may determine that an inperson hearing is required that is not related to a public safety matter as described below in 2.f.
 A judicial officer shall seek permission of the chief judge to conduct any such proceeding and shall comply with section 4 below after receiving permission to conduct the proceeding.
-Parameters associated with in-person proceedings may be modified consistent with guidance received from state and local officials by the chief judge. - e.
-Effective immediately and through July 31, 2020, in-custody matters should be heard by remote means through video, WebEx, telephone, or combination thereof. - f.
-Effective immediately and through July 31, 2020, out-of-custody defendants without attorneys shall contact the court clerk for the division in which the case is pending to receive further directions.
-In leaving voicemail messages, the defendants without attorneys shall include their first and last name, their phone numbers, their email address (if they have one) and a case number if available. - g.
+Parameters associated with in-person proceedings may be modified consistent with guidance received from state and local officials by the chief judge. - d.
+Effective immediately and through October 2, 2020, in-custody matters should be heard by remote means through video, WebEx, telephone, or combination thereof. - e.
+Effective immediately and through October 2, 2020, out-of-custody defendants without attorneys shall contact the court clerk for the division in which the case is pending to receive further directions.
+In leaving voicemail messages, the defendants without attorneys shall include their first and last name, their phone numbers, their email address (if they have one) and a case number if available. - f.
 Public Safety Matters: The courts will continue to conduct hearings on public safety matters.
 Judicial officers have discretion to determine whether public safety matters can occur in-person or remotely.
 Any in-person proceedings shall be conducted in accordance with section 4) below.
-Public safety matters are limited to the following:
+Public safety matters are limited to the following: - i.
+Petitions for temporary civil protection orders and permanent protection order hearings;

-- i.
-Petitions for temporary civil protection orders and permanent protection order hearings; - ii.
+- ii.
 Petitions for temporary emergency risk protection orders and hearings on emergency risk protection orders; - iii.
 Crim.P.
 Rule 5 advisement for incarcerated persons and the initial setting of bail; - iv.
 Revocation hearings on complaints to revoke probation involving an incarcerated defendant; - v.
-Proceedings necessary to protect the constitutional rights of criminal defendants including bond-related matters and plea agreements for incarcerated individuals; - vi.
+Proceedings necessary to protect the constitutional rights of criminal defendants including bond-related matters and plea agreements for incarcerated individuals: - vi.
 In custody pretrial conferences for county court cases with the Defendant appearing by video when permitted; - vii.
 Detention hearings for juvenile delinquency cases; - viii.
 Shelter hearings in dependency and neglect cases or other juvenile proceedings; - ix.
 Petitions for appointment of an emergency guardian and/or special conservator; - x.
 Hearings on motions to restrict parenting time and parental abduction prevention; - xi.
 Emergency mental health proceedings; - xii.
 Other proceedings deemed necessary by the presiding judge (in consultation with the Chief Judge) to prevent a substantial risk of imminent financial hardship, or imminent risk to the health, safety or welfare of an individual or members of the community.

-3) Jury Calls:
+3) Jury Calls for Adams County: